zpgallegos/zavant/docs/architecture/decisions/0015-revision-aware-analytical-projection.md

 and run counts even before a dedicated extension exists.

 Local Parquet output is a run snapshot for inspection and testing, not an emulation of Iceberg transaction semantics.
-Later production publication must add idempotent table merges and a completed-revision registry before current views consume a corrected revision.
+Production publication uses idempotent table merges and an explicit current-revision mapping.